scraed/CharacteristicGuidanceWebUI/README.md

    - Increase the `Reuse Correction of Previous Iteration` to mitigate this issue.

-## Compatibility
+## Updates

-This extension is currently incompatible with ControlNet, as the integration of ControlNet and characteristic guidance remains an open problem (which I am investigating).
+This extension now preliminary supports ControlNet.
+The integration of ControlNet and characteristic guidance remains an scientific open problem (which I am investigating).
+Please note that as this is an initial integration, some features may still be in development, and users might encounter limitations or issues.
 Known issues include:
 - Iterations failing to converge when ControlNet is in reference mode.
-- While certain ControlNet modes can operate successfully with characteristic guidance enabled, the corrections made by characteristic guidance are not obvious.

 We are dedicated to developing a solution in the future.

-## Updates

 Now the infotext can be read by the UI thanks to [@w-e-w](https://github.com/w-e-w) , see how to use at this [PR](https://github.com/scraed/CharacteristicGuidanceWebUI/pull/1).

+## Compatibility

 ## Citation
 If you utilize characteristic guidance in your research or projects, please consider citing our paper: